-Note: Inclusion of membership on an agenda would provide college with the committee contacts if they are interested in speaking to committee individuals about a particular item.
+Note: Inclusion of membership on an agenda provides the College with the committee contacts if they are interested in speaking to committee individuals about a particular item.
 Committee membership is defined in the College Governance Handbook.
 All other attendees are guests.